Moodle 3.2: Create a VoiceThread Presentation

 Applies to: Moodle 3.2

-You can create a new VoiceThread to use in your course from the Moodle Dashboard.
+You may create a new VoiceThread to use in your course from the Moodle Dashboard.

 Creating a VoiceThread presentation from Moodle

-- Go to Moodle and log in (moodle.umn.edu).
+- Navigate to Moodle and log in (moodle.umn.edu)

-- Webcam Video: This allows you to take a video using your webcam.
-Note that you may need to Allow Flash permissions here.
+- Webcam Video: take a video using your webcam.
+Note that you may need to Allow Flash permissions

-- You can select Playback Options now when setting up your VoiceThread, or you can easily go back to these options later.
+- You can select Playback Options when setting up your VoiceThread, or you can return to these options later.
 These options include the following:

 - Wait x seconds before turning the page (default is 4 seconds)